rishikeshsreehari/tibetanyeti/content/blog/zining-away.md

 date: 2025-02-20
 description: Zine"ZEEN" 101
 ---
-On the rare occasion that I voluntarily step out ( on my husband's insistence that I forego being a couch potato for the evening ), we ended up attending a "block party" in Abu Dhabi on valentines day.
+rOn the rare occasion that I voluntarily step out ( on my husband's insistence that I forego being a couch potato for the evening ), we ended up attending a "block party" in Abu Dhabi on valentines day.
 It was there where I got a chance to Ziiiiiinnneee Away.
 What is a zine?
 Yeti, you may ask me.
 You fold your paper 3 times into half and get 8 parts ( 2^3 = 8 ), you see art and math go hand in hand.
 Then you make 1 cut ( 1 ONLY ) and then you get a book like structure.
-Then we started drawing, you can basically express yourself in any way through a zine, be it political opinion, some strong feelings, experiences which you feel every strongly about, my zine helped me unfold my thoughts like never before.
+Then we start drawing, you can basically express yourself in any way through a zine, be it political opinion, some strong feelings, experiences which you feel every strongly about, my zine helped me unfold my thoughts like never before.
 So for the next 2 hours, I drew, scribbled and doodled through the 8 pages, starting from my time in Dubai.

 ![](/img/zine-guide-b-w.png)